 One-Bounce Satellite - Denver is the largest U.S. city to offer one-bounce satellite uplinks that provide real-time connections to six out of seven continents in one business day.

-Foreign Direct Investment - As of 2012, foreign multinational firms supported more than 85,000 jobs in Colorado.
+Foreign Direct Investment - As of 2014, foreign multinational firms supported 83,600 jobs in Colorado.